golden-ice/pricepalace-data-warehouse/README.md

 ##  Claim and Acknowledgement
-This version is adapted from the teamwork with Ying Guo，Crane Huang，and Jennifer Kuang.
+This version is adapted from the teamwork with Ying Guo, Crane Huang, and Jennifer Kuang.